ircv3/ircv3-specifications/core/capability-negotiation.md

 should send an LS subcommand with no other arguments to solicit a list of all capabilities.

 If a server receives an `LS` subcommand while client registration is in progress, it MUST suspend registration until an `END` subcommand is received from the client.

+When sent by the server, the last parameter is a space-separated list of capabilities (possibly with values, depending on the CAP LS Version described below).
 If no capabilities are available, an empty parameter MUST be sent.

 Example: